 Navigate to the webhook settings (accessible via the gear the the top right of your app) and create a new webhook.

-Depending on the action you’re trying to perform, there are two ways to format the webhook URL.
+Depending on the action you’re trying to perform, there are multiple ways to format the webhook URL.
 Those are explained further down this page.

 To update a user’s tags